ArvindLoganathan/Javascript_play/README.md

     console.log(this.name)
 }

-Bind - will only assign this to particular functiona and give a new function.To call it we need to call again. f1.bind(b)(4,5);
+Bind - will only assign this to particular function and give a new function.To call it we need to call again. f1.bind(b)(4,5);

 Call - will call the function with assigned this(scope) mentioned in first argument and with other argument need for function.